CORDEX-be2/ValEnsPy/docs/getting_started/advanced_install.rst

 In your terminal run the following command:

 .. code-block:: shell

     pip install ValEnsPy

 Installing on Windows
 ---------------------

 ValEnsPy is not yet fully supported on Windows because the xesmf package (in particular the ESMF dependency) is not supported on Windows.
-If you are using Windows and do not require regridding functionality, you can :ref:`install ValEnsPy using pip <_install.pip>` without installing ESMF (esmpy) separately.
-If the regridding functionality is we recommend using a Linux or MacOS environment.
+If you are using Windows and do not require regridding functionality, you can :ref:`install ValEnsPy using pip <_install_pip>` without installing ESMF (esmpy) separately.

 Installation from source
 ------------------------